bakdata/quick/docs/docs/user/getting-started/working-with-quick/multi-subscriptions.md

 # Multi-subscriptions

-In [Subscriptions](subscriptions.md), you learned how to get real-time data updates using the `Subscription` type.
+In [Subscriptions](subscriptions.md), you learned how to get real-time updates using the `Subscription` type.
-The provided example of a subscription involved receiving updates from a single topic.
+The example discussed receiving updates from a single topic.

-However, Quick also gives you the possibility to create a so-called multi-subscription.
+Quick also allows to create a so-called multi-subscription.
-A multi-subscription enables you to retrieve complex objects whose elements belong to more than one Kafka topic.
+A multi-subscription enables you to retrieve complex objects where elements come from more than one Kafka topic.
-To integrate a multi-subscription into your application, you make the following steps:
+To integrate a multi-subscription into your application, we take the following steps:

 1. Modify your schema with and define the multi-subscription.
 2. Apply the new schema.